small-tech/nodekit/README.md

 bin/nodekit <path to serve>
 ```

+> 💡 By default, NodeKit will be as quiet as possible in the console and only surface warnings and errors.
+> If you want more extensive logging, you can start it with the VERBOSE environment variable set:
+> `VERBOSE=true nodekit <path to serve` or `VERBOSE=true bin/nodekit <path to serve>`.

+## Examples

 The best way to get started is to play with the examples.

-## Examples

   - Hello Count: `examples/hello-count`
   - Persisted Hello Count: `examples/persisted-hello-count`